-To request a 15% discount on original oil paintings please email me
+Request a 15% discount on original oil paintings - please email me

 As a child I taught myself to draw and paint by copying animals and horses out of books on an almost daily basis – I still have some of those early drawings – they were terrible (see example opposite which I use to inspire my art students that not all artist's are 'born with it' and that therefore you can get better if you work at it!).

 Then in 1979 I did a foundation course at Chelsea and then a degree course at Brighton where I graduated in 1983 with a fine art degree in sculpture.
 I then worked in a studio on the seafront for a while making sculptures with an architect for clubs and hotels.

 On moving to East Grinstead in the late 80's, I began painting for an art agent that specialised in animal, people and bespoke portraits and soon became reasonably skilled at ‘classical’ style painting which I continued to do for over 15 years.

 Like most artists - especially female ones I suspect - I struggled to divide my time between art, raising a child, work commitments and other obligations.
 It was therefore not until I was almost 50, menopausal and a bit mad that I finally found myself enough time to experiment and find out what I really wanted to do as an artist.

 Two other factors helped me at this point:

 1. Some nice people invented the internet so I could sell my art in online art galleries.

 2. I become an art tutor so that I could keep evolving as an artist by helping other people to become artist’s plus not die of starvation as I pursued my art career more intensely.